You are viewing a partial website. Login to view the full site if you are a member.

-Karen Guadagni: We had a very competitive group of women to choose from this year for our scholarships.
+Karen Guadagni: We had a very competitive group of women to choose from last year for our scholarships.

-All four candidates passed their checkrides with glowing recommendations and rave reviews.
+All four candidates from 2015 passed their checkrides with glowing recommendations and rave reviews.

 Lenka Kubina—Originally from the Czech Republic, now residing in Oakley, Utah.